2019-Q2-SOW-DEV-034/Tennis/README.md

 * Each game has only one set to decide the winner
 * Minimum and Maximum number of player is 2
 * Player one will always do the service, hence the game score will be always represented with respect to player1 i.e. player1 score - player2 score
+* Once game is over, User has to start next game from the beginning.

 ### Prerequisite
 ~~~